Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Prerequisites

 This work focuses on conjunctive queries on databases with arbitrary functional dependencies.
 We assume the reader is familiar with the attributes of relations that identify columns.
 If $V$ is a list of attributes on $R$ and $t \in R$ is a tuple, then $t[V]$ contains the values in $V$-positions of $t$.
 If $A$ and $B$ are attributes or lists of attributes of relation $R$, a functional dependency $A \to B$ on relation $R$ means that for each pair of tuples $t_1, t_2 \in R$ holds that if $t_1[A] = t_2[A]$, then $t_1[B] = t_2[B]$.
-If $A$ and $B$ are not lists of attributes but single attributes, the functional dependency is called a simple functional dependency.

 Following the notation in \cite{10.1145/2220357.2220363}, we also define a functional dependency between query variables.
 If $A$ and $B$ are variables in a query appearing in positions $i$ and $j$ respectively, and $R[i] \to R[j]$ is a functional dependency, we write that $A \to B$ is a functional dependency on $R$.